mcd500/teep-device/docs/cbor_teep.md

 The TEEP-Device and TAM will exchange the Binary Representation only.
 When the TEEP-Device receives the QueryRequest message from the TAM, the TEEP-Device will parse the  Binary Representation to the Diagnostic Notation for understanding the contents of the message.

-TODO: Add cddl example
+@image html docs/images/teep-message-format-cddl.png
+@image latex docs/images/teep-message-format-cddl.png width=0.75\textwidth

+@image html docs/images/teep-message-format-diag-notation.png
+@image latex docs/images/teep-message-format-diag-notation.png width=0.7\textwidth

-@image html docs/images/teep-message-format-example.png
+@image html docs/images/teep-message-format-bin-rep.png
-@image latex docs/images/teep-message-format-example.png width=\textwidth
+@image latex docs/images/teep-message-format-bin-rep.png width=0.7\textwidth

 ## SUIT manifest format

 The Update message of TEEP protocol includes the SUIT Manifests for the information of TC and/or carrying the TC itself in the SUIT Manifest.
-This is the example of SUIT Manifest in the Update message.
+These are the examples of SUIT Manifest in the Update message.

+@image html docs/images/suit-message-format-diag-notation.png
+@image latex docs/images/suit-message-format-diag-notation.png width=0.85\textwidth

-@image html docs/images/suit-message-format-example.png
+@image html docs/images/suit-message-format-bin-rep.png
-@image latex docs/images/suit-message-format-example.png width=\textwidth
+@image latex docs/images/suit-message-format-bin-rep.png width=\textwidth